 Why do we need this research?

-There are two factors that have a big impact on how likely it is that a woman will have a miscarriage.
-The first is her age and the second is the number of previous losses she has experienced, with the risk of another miscarriage increasing by around 10% after each loss.
+There are two factors that have a big impact on how likely it is that a woman or birthing person will have a miscarriage.
+The first is age and the second is the number of previous pregnancy losses, with the risk of another miscarriage increasing after each loss.

 Our researchers want to find out more about the causes of miscarriage.
-They know that the presence of defects in the lining of the womb when a baby is conceived can make a woman more likely to have a miscarriage.
-At the moment, they’re not sure exactly why.
+They know that the presence of defects in the lining of the womb when a baby is conceived can make miscarriage more likely, and now they want to understand exactly how this works.

 What’s happening in this project?

-The team believe that the presence of defects in the lining of the womb before pregnancy can lead to something called ‘implantation checkpoint failure’.
+The team believe that defects in the lining of the womb before pregnancy can cause something called ‘implantation checkpoint failure’.
 When this happens, the womb lining is neither able to stop the implantation of an embryo that is not fit to develop properly, or to support the growth of high-quality embryos.
 Both of these scenarios lead to miscarriage.

 What difference will this project make?

-The ultimate aim of this project is to develop a test that can be used before pregnancy to predict the likelihood of a woman having either a first miscarriage or a recurrent miscarriage.
-This test could be used to identify the women who would benefit most from new treatments that can be used to improve the condition of the lining of the womb – treatments such as sitagliptin, a diabetes drug that our researchers have recently shown could help reduce the risk of miscarriage in some women.
+The ultimate aim of this project is to introduce into clinical practice a test that can be used before pregnancy to predict the likelihood of a woman or birthing person having either a first miscarriage or a recurrent miscarriage.
+This test could potentially identify the women and birthing people most likely to benefit from new treatments that can improve the condition of the womb lining – treatments such as sitagliptin.

-In addition, this research will help us to understand more about the causes of miscarriage and could lead to the development of other new treatments that could help to prevent it.
+This research will also help us to understand more about the causes of miscarriage and could lead to the development of other new treatments that might help prevent it.

 Thanks for your interest in our research